BlWasp/switchRole/README.md

 **Service managment**

 Any user who has cap_setuid or cap_setgid (typically this is the root) can assume the roles of other users without passing the authentication phase.
 This option is more for the services.
-In this mode, You can should determine the username, role name and the command (you can, also, add the noroot option) :
+In this mode, You should determine the username, role name and the command (you can, also, add the noroot option) :

 `sr -r role1 -u username -c command`